Turkey Brining Made Easy

 Step 5 - Shake it Off

+Ok, don't actually shake your bird, but it is time to dry out your bird before you cook it.
 After the brining time is up, remove the turkey from the brining liquid.
 Discard the liquid and the brining bag.
 Rinse the turkey (this step is important to prevent your bird from being too salty once it's cooked) and pat dry to remove all excess liquid.

-Step 6 - There's The Rub
+Step 6 - There's the Rub

 This is the best part!
 Just before you're ready to roast, fry, grill, or smoke your turkey, generously rub it with your favorite seasoning.
 We're going to recommend our classic Holiday Roast Turkey for traditional flavor, but get creative with your favorite rub or seasoning.
-We usually recommend using about 1 tsp. of seasoning per 1 lb. of turkey.

 Top Picks for Turkey